Drunkfailure/Squibbles/README.md

 Different foods that provide more/less hunger, other uniqueness.
 IE: Fruit trees, berries, cactus etc.

+Traits that make creatures prefer different types of food, fruit, veggies, fish, (other new creatures?)

+Traits that force creatures to not be able to access certain kinds of food in certain biomes, or gives them access to certain food in certain biomes.

+Biome specific food.

 Environmental hazards and disease

 Weather in the different biomes